 But their delight is in the law of the LORD, and on his law they meditate day and night.
 They are like trees planted by streams of water, which yield their fruit in its season, and their leaves do not wither.
 In all that they do, they prosper.

-Episcopal Church Wellspring draws from a source of abundant and continual supply - Jesus.
+Episcopal Church Women draws from a source of abundant and continual supply - Jesus.
 ECW empowers everyone to carry out Christ's work in the world.
 We gather monthly to listen to speakers and engage with the wider community.
-Formerly Episcopal Church Women, we welcome everyone and warmly invite you to actively participate.
+We welcome everyone and warmly invite you to actively participate.